 Taking a collagen supplement is supposed to improve the elasticity of your skin—in fact, a study published in Skin Pharmacology and Physiology found that those who took collagen peptides once daily for eight weeks showed a significant improvement in skin's elasticity.

 Collagen is also supposed to help with joint pain.
-Although I (luckily) don't have chronic pain in my joints, my knees do flare up from time to time ever since I ran a half marathon a couple years ago.
-I also get some soreness in what feels like the bones in my legs a couple times a week, usually after a run or intense cardio session.
+Although I (luckily) don't have chronic pain in my joints, my knees do flare up from time to time ever since I ran a half marathon a couple of years ago.
+I also get some soreness in what feels like the bones in my legs a couple of times a week, usually after a run or intense cardio session.
 If drinking collagen would ease this pain, then I was game.

-To really test the health benefits of drinking collagen peptides, I vowed to take it every day for two weeks.
-I opted for Vital Proteins Unflavored Grass-Fed Collagen Peptides in the blue tub.
+My collagen power of choice was Vital Proteins Unflavored Grass-Fed Collagen Peptides in the blue tub.
 I got the 20-ounce tub and a box of the stick packs, which were perfect for when I went out of town.

 Since I drank my peptides in the morning with my coffee (around 9:30), I found myself full until lunchtime.
 I tend to take a later lunch, around 2:30, so I typically have a snack sometime mid-morning to tide me over.
-However, I found I didn't need my morning snack after I had the collagen.
+However, I found I didn't need my morning snack after I had collagen.
 It also helped to pair my collagen coffee with breakfast, especially if I ate something that wasn't super high in protein such as avocado toast.
 The 9 grams of protein from the collagen kept me satisfied until my next meal.